-This section is located in the eastern Bahía de Maimón (D-D'; Fig. 2) and is constituted by the upper IM3 unit.
-Although the lower stratigraphic contact does not outcrop, the section is presumably disposed over the Puerto Plata ophiolitic complex.
-The bedding trends $18-32^{\circ}$ E and dips $20-36^{\circ}$ toward the east.
-The section can be subdivided into two parts, where facies show a coarsening-upward evolution.
-The lower part exposes $\sim 30 \, \text{m}$ of poorly sorted, coarse-grained sandstones (Sc and Sm), in beds of 0.1-to-0.6 m-thick.
-Sandstones are rich in volcanic lithic grains and detrital serpentinite grains (Fig. 6b and c).
+This section is located in the eastern Bahía de Maimón (D- D'; Fig. 2) and is constituted by the upper IM3 unit.
+Although the lower stratigraphic contact does not outcrop, the section presumably overlies the Puerto Plata complex.
+The bedding trends 18-32° E and dips 20-36° toward the east.
+The section can be subdivided into two parts, in which facies show a coarsening-upward evolution.
+The lower part exposes $\sim$ 30 m of poorly sorted, coarse-grained sandstones (Sc and Sm), in beds of 0.1-0.6 m thick.
+Sandstones are rich in volcanic lithic grains and detrital serpentinite grains (Fig. 6b, c).
 These rocks are deformed by syn-sedimentary faulting.
-The upper part attains $\sim 100 \, \text{m}$ (from 30 to 130 m in Fig. 3) and is characterized by massive, matrix-and clast-supported polymictic breccias and conglomerates (Gm and Gp).
-They are often caotic or form a heterogeneous assemblage of clasts in a serpentinite-rich, muddy matrix.
+The upper part attains $\sim 100 \,\mathrm{m}$ (from 30 to 130 m in Fig. 3) and is characterized by massive, matrix- and clast-supported polymictic breccias and conglomerates (Gm and Gp).
+They are often chaotic or form a heterogeneous assemblage of clasts in a serpentinite-rich, muddy matrix.
 The beds have a thick to very-thick thickness and a massive internal structure.
-Clasts are angular to sub-rounded, of sand to coble grain-size, and are of ophiolitic and sedimentary nature (Fig. 5b and d).
+Clasts are angular to sub-rounded, of sand to coble grainsize, and are of ophiolitic and sedimentary nature (Fig. 5b, d).
 Ophiolitic clasts are mainly composed of variably serpentinized peridotite, with subordinate layered gabbro, leucogabbro, dolerite, basalt, and tonalite; sedimentary clasts correspond to typical lithologies of IM1 and IM2 underlying units, as graded sandstone, fine-grained tuff, tuffaceous siltstone and mudstone, as well as rare white limestone.
-The matrix of the breccia is a serpentinite-rich, medium-to-coarse-grained sandstone.
-These breccias are unconformably overlain by the sheared pebbly mundstones of the San Marcos Fm.
+The matrix of the breccia is a serpentinite-rich, medium-to-coarsegrained sandstone.
+These breccias are unconformably overlain by the sheared pebbly mudstones of the San Marcos Fm.